 Chest injuries from a car crash could cause minor tissue damage that heals on its own in a few weeks.
 But car crash injuries can also produce incapacitating symptoms that could disable you from working and even threaten your life.

 If you’ve been in a car accident, it is crucial to understand more about these injuries and what you can do to seek compensation for them.
-Continue reading to learn more, and contact Roman Austin Personal Injury Lawyers for a free initial consultation if you need help at (727) 787-2500.
+Continue reading to learn more, and contact Roman Austin Personal Injury Lawyers for a free initial consultation with a Clearwater lawyer.
+Call us at (727) 787-2500.

 How Roman Austin Personal Injury Lawyers Can Help After a Car Accident in Clearwater, FL